NadexWeb/simple-examples-spring-3/README.md

 ## Run the examples

+### Specify custom Spring configuration file location

+One can update the `application.yml` in the project and build the project or \
+add `--spring.config.location=<path to Spring configuraion>` to the command, for example:

+`java -jar target/simple-client-spring-3.jar --spring.config.location=../../application.yml`

 ### Example Server
 `cd simple-server-spring-3 && java -jar target/simple-server-spring-3.jar` or

 `cd simple-server-spring-3 && mvn spring-boot:run`

 ### Example Client
-`cd simple-server-spring-3 && java -jar target/simple-client-spring-3.jar` or
+`cd simple-client-spring-3 && java -jar target/simple-client-spring-3.jar` or

 `cd simple-client-spring-3 && mvn spring-boot:run`

+### Example Trade Client
+`cd simple-trade-client-spring-3 && java -jar target/simple-trade-client-spring-3-spring-3.jar` or

+`cd simple-trade-client-spring-3 && mvn spring-boot:run`

 ## Connect the example client to CDNA environments

-Update the QuickFIX/J configuration options using the details provided by CDNA and run the client as above.
+Update the QuickFIX/J configuration options in the `application.yml` file using the details provided by CDNA and run the client as above.

 ![component-diagram](./src/main/puml/plantuml-component.png)